1601 – Red Hugh O’Donnell leaves Ireland for Spain; Hugh O’Neill withdraws to Ulster.

 1956 – Death of jesuit priest and writer, Lambert McKenna.
 He was born Andrew Joseph Lambert McKenna in Clontarf, Co Dublin, and studied in Europe.
 He collected and edited religious and folk poetry in the Irish language.
 Working with the Irish Texts Society, he edited the famous Contention of the bards and many anthologies of Irish bardic poetry and historical works.
 He was an editor of the Irish Monthlyand An Timire.
 He also served as principal of Belvedere College.
 He was awarded an honorary Doctorate for his contribution to Celtic Studies (D. Litt.
 Celt) by UCD in 1947 on the same day that Jack Butler Yeats was also awarded an honorary Doctorate.
 McKenna was a committed social reformer and an outspoken critic of capitalism.

 1960 – Death of Elizabeth Crotty, Irish traditional musician and activist for Comhaltas Ceoltóiri Éireann.

-1969 – Dan Breen, IRA leader during War of Independence dies.
+1969 – Death of Politician and IRA leader during the War of Independence and Civil War, Dan Breen.

 1999 – After a five-year delay, the construction of the £204 million Dublin Port tunnel is finally approved.